 I am not a fan of scheduled feeding.
 Breastfed babies get thirsty just like you and I. They satisfy that thirst through short nursing sessions, drinking only the foremilk.
 If your baby wants to nurse between regular feedings, it might be because he wants a little drink.

 Hindmilk comes after the foremilk and is creamier because of it's higher fat content.
 This is your baby's “food” and how your baby fills his tummy for long periods of time.
 Think of it as the “whole milk” of breastmilk.

 Because breastmilk is free-flowing, the switch from foremilk to hindmilk is a gradual process.
 Just imagine mixing a glass of skim milk with a glass of whole milk.
 You still have milk, just a different consistency with a unique nutritional value.

-Foremilk hindmilk imbalance is caused when baby is getting too much foremilk and not enough hindmilk.
-Symptoms that your baby is getting too much foremilk include fussiness, green frothy stools, gas, and excessive spit up.
+Foremilk hindmilk imbalance is caused when a baby is getting too much foremilk and not enough hindmilk.
+Symptoms that your baby is getting too much foremilk include fussiness, green frothy stools, gas, and excessive spit-up.

 This imbalance is caused by oversupply, an overabundance of foremilk, or certain feeding methods (such as switching sides too often or too soon.)
 In order to avoid foremilk hindmilk imbalance, you should allow your baby to empty your breast before switching sides.

 If you're currently dealing with foremilk hindmilk imbalance, try feeding your baby on only one side per feeding.
 You may even try feeding on only one side for several hours (6-10) to regulate your body's foremilk to hindmilk production.